fizzle77/JAFDTC/doc/Airframe_A10C.md

 [Communications System Editor](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md#communications-system-editors)
 documentation.

-The AN/ARC-210 radio support selectable modulation (FM or AM) on some frequency bands.
+The AN/ARC-210 all-frequency radio supports selectable modulation (FM or AM) on some frequency bands.
 In addition to the Preset, Frequency, and Description information, this radio includes a drop down menu to select modulation.